 LRB users share recommendations and reviews of various products and services, linking to these products in the description in order to buy them directly through the platform.
 As it currently occupies an increasing share in the cross-border e-commerce market, companies intending to launch their brand in China will do well to store this platform in their digital must-have database.

-The platform prove success with users and brands alike.
-LRB has established partnerships with hard hitters such as Estée Lauder, Lancôme and Ray-Ban. n the next two years is expected to become the leading e-commerce platform in China; the platform’s turnover in December 2019 reach 3 billion RMB (386 million EUR).
+The platform is a proven success with users and brands alike.
+Since 2018, LRB has established partnerships with hard hitters such as Estée Lauder, Lancôme and Ray-Ban.
+In the next two years, LRB is expected to become the leading e-commerce platform in China; the platform’s turnover in December 2019 reached 3 billion RMB (386 million EUR).

 www.xiaohongshu.com